Interactive Gambling Amendment (Sports Betting Reform) Bill 2015 reporting today

 Dr Sally Gainsbury MAPS, Deputy Director of the Gambling Treatment and Research Clinic at the University of Sydney, and co-author of the APS submission to the Senate Inquiry, says that online gambling has grown substantially in the last decade or so.

-“In the late ‘90s only 1% of Australians gambled online, but by 2011 8% of Australians were gambling online,” she says.
+“In the late ‘90s only 1% of Australians gambled online, but by 2011, eight per cent of Australians were gambling online,” she says.

 Dr Gainsbury says online gambling poses risks due to convenience and accessibility.